-Table 7.
+Table 8.
 System setup options-Security menu (continued)

+Security

+Password Bypass Bypass the System (Boot) Password and the internal hard drive password

+2,000 prompts during a system restart.

+Default: Disabled

+Enable Non-Admin Password Changes Enables or disables the user to change the system and hard drive password without the need for admin password.

+Default: ON

+Non-Admin Setup Changes

+Enable UEFI Capsule Firmware Updates Enables or disables BIOS updates through UEFI capsule update packages.

+Default: ON

+Absolute Enables, disables or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.

+Default: Enabled

+TPM 2.0 Security On Select whether or not the Trusted Platform Model (TPM) is visible to the OS.

+Default: ON

-Security Absolute Enables, disables or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.
-Default: Enabled TPM 2.0 Security On Select whether or not the Trusted Platform Model (TPM) is visible to the OS.
-Default: ON PPI Bypass for Enable Commands Enables or disables the OS to skip BIOS Physical Presence Interface (PPI) user prompts when issuing TPM PPI enabled and activate commands.
-Default: OFF PPI Bypass for Disable Commands Enables or disables The OS to skip BIOS PPI user prompts when issuing TPM PPI Disable and Deactivate commands.
-Default: OFF PPI Bypass for Clear Commands Enables or disables the operating system to skip BIOS Physical Presence Interface (PPI) user prompts when issuing the Clear command.
-Default: OFF Attestation Enable Enables to control whether the TPM Endorsement Hierarchy is available to the OS.
+PPI Bypass for Enable Commands Enables or disables the OS to skip BIOS Physical Presence Interface (PPI) user prompts when issuing TPM PPI enabled and activate commands.

+Default: OFF

+PPI Bypass for Disable Commands Enables or disables The OS to skip BIOS PPI user prompts when issuing TPM PPI Disable and Deactivate commands.

+Default: OFF

+PPI Bypass for Clear Commands Enables or disables the operating system to skip BIOS Physical Presence Interface (PPI) user prompts when issuing the Clear command.

+Default: OFF

+Attestation Enable Enables to control whether the TPM Endorsement Hierarchy is available to the OS.
 Disabling this setting restricts the ability to use the TPM for signature operations.

+Default: ON

-Default: ON Key Storage Enable Enables to control whether the TPM Endorsement Hierarchy is available to the OS.
+Key Storage Enable Enables to control whether the TPM Endorsement Hierarchy is available to the OS.
 Disabling this setting restricts the ability to use the TPM for storing owner data.

+Default: ON

-Default: ON SHA-256 Enables or disables the BIOS and the TPM to use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.
-Default: ON Clear Enables or disables the computer to clear the PTT owner information, and returns the PTT to the default state.
-Default: OFF TPM State Enables or disables the TPM.
+SHA-256 Enables or disables the BIOS and the TPM to use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.

+Default: ON

+Clear Enables or disables the computer to clear the PTT owner information, and returns the PTT to the default state.

+Default: OFF

+TPM State Enables or disables the TPM.
 This is the normal operating state for the TPM when you want to use its complete array of capabilities.

+Default: Enabled

-Default: Enabled SMM Security Mitigation Enables or disables additional UEFI SMM Security Mitigation protections.
-Default: OFF () NOTE: This feature may cause compatibility issues or loss of functionality with some legacy tools and applications.
-Intel SGX Enables or disables the Intel Software Guard Extensions (SGX) to provide a secured environment for running code/storing sensitive information.
-Default: Software Control
+SMM Security Mitigation Enables or disables additional UEFI SMM Security Mitigation protections.

+Default: OFF

 Table 8.
-System setup options-Passwords menu
+System setup options-Security menu (continued)